alexandrevribeiro/express-app-runner/README.md

 // Routes the "/another" to the "another.html" runner.routeToFile('/another', './../anyOtherDir/another.html');

-// Making the content of 'public-1' folder available for the app (useful for JS and CSS) runner.addStaticDir('./public-1');

-// Making the content of 'public-2' folder available for the app (useful for JS and CSS) runner.addStaticDir('./public-2');
+// Making the content of the 'public' directory available for the app.
+// It may be useful to make JS and CSS files available to the app,
+// even though most of the time you'll be probably using a bundler like Webpack. runner.addStaticDir('./public');

 // Routing any other endpoint
 runner.app.get('/anything', function (req, res) {